UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 ## Core metadata standard for DataCrate: Schema.org

-Schema.org is the base metadata standard for DataCrate with a few additions to supplement gaps in schema.org's ability to represent needed metadata.
-Schema.org was chosen because it is widely used on the World Wide Web, and supported by search engines, on the basis that this will improve the chances of commercial search engines indexing the content using the semantics provided by DataCrate, in the absence of an existing linked-data schema for research data with the coverage needed for this project.
+[Schema.org] is the base metadata standard for DataCrate with a few additions to supplement gaps in schema.org's ability to represent needed metadata.
+Schema.org was chosen because it is widely used on the World Wide Web, and supported by search engines, on the assumption that discovery is likely to be maximised if commercial  search engines index the content using the semantics provided by DataCrate.
+NOTE: As far as we know there are no alternative existing well-maintained linked-data schema for research data with the coverage needed for this project - ie a single standard for expressing all the examples presented in this spec.

 Future versions of this specification may be based on other metadata standards.